junxit/us-congress-bills-117/metadata.md

 - 2021-03-16 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
 - 2021-03-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 3 (Roll no. 80). (text: CR H1373)
 - 2021-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 3 (Roll no. 80).(text: CR H1373)
+- 2021-03-17 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2021-03-18 — Cloture motion on the motion to proceed to the measure presented in Senate.
+(CR S1641)
+- 2021-03-18 — Motion to proceed to consideration of measure made in Senate.
+(CR S1641)
+- 2021-03-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 11.